antaldaniel/greendeal/content/post/2021-04-23-belgium-flood-insurance/index.md

 severe drought will bankrupt farmers in such areas, eventually regional or national government will be forced to bail them out.

-The other extreme approach, i.e. leaving the climate-change related damages entirely to the taxpayer, therefore does not seem feasible either with climate awareness and local income tax base only weakly correlating with the drought patterns.
+The other extreme approach, i.e., leaving the climate-change related damages entirely to the taxpayer, therefore does not seem feasible either with climate awareness and local income tax base only weakly correlating with the drought patterns.
 In addition, drought of course